-These Simple Gluten-Free Espresso Brownies are thick, dense, and fully fudgy with chocolate chips that melt on top for that extra decadence.
+These Simple Gluten-Free Espresso Brownies are thick, dense, and incredibly.
+Topped with chocolate chips that melt on top for that extra decadence.
 15 minutes to make, 15 minutes to bake that is also vegan, nut-free, totally delicious, and made with a hidden veggie.
 The perfect brownie ever made.

 Believe it or not, black beans are the magical ingredient and you would never know if I didn't tell you because they are just that good!
 In fact, friends that have tried this brownie tell me that they can actually taste chocolate chips inside.
 And just a secret?
 There are no chocolate chips inside this brownie.
 That's beans!

 The exciting part of these gluten-free espresso brownies is that they take 15 minutes to make and 15 minutes to bake.
 All you need is a food processor and an oven!
-These are real food ingredients that you already have in your pantry!
-How psyched are you?
-Please don’t knock a bean brownie till you have tried mine!
-I swear you’ll change your mind on hidden veggies in brownies.
+These are real food ingredients that you already have in your pantry, that you can easily buy at the market.

 I never knew the power of espresso in carob and chocolate.
 A while ago I read in a cooking magazine that expresso brings out the flavor of chocolate in baked goods.
 Naturally, I was intrigued and wanted to try it.
 By adding this one ingredient I could create an even deeper, and more decadent brownie.
 Who knew?

 The espresso really amped up this recipe!!
 It made the espresso the STARLET.
 They were SO decadent.
 So dense.
 So dark, like eating fine dark 100% cacao or smoking a fine cigar.
 It's a brownie you will always remember.

 These Gluten-Free Espresso Brownies are perfectly paired with biscotti, cappuccino, a little dessert liquor, or a full-bodied red wine.